How to enjoy Easter Week in Granada?

 Holy Wednesday

-In case you don’t know it, Sacromonte is the gypsy neighborhood par excellence of Granada and where the “caves” or “cave houses” are located, which were once home to gypsies as well as Arabs and Jews.
-Today there are very few inhabited, but some of them are used for flamenco shows called Zambras.
+In case you don’t know, Sacromonte is the quintessential gypsy neighborhood of Granada and where the “caves” or “cave houses” are located, which at one time were the home of both gypsies, Arabs and Jews.
+Today there are very few inhabited, but in some there are flamenco shows called Zambras.

 Maundy Thursday